 View original post 845 more words

-ORBIS Okay, this is seriously the coolest thing I’ve seen on the Internet in a really long time.
-I've been using it for Aven, particularly when it comes to estimating how long it would take the army to move.
-Not only does it calculate times and routes, it can estimate prices, adjust for seasonal variants, give you … Continue reading ORBIS: A Geospatial Network Model of the Roman World
+Okay, this is seriously the coolest thing I’ve seen on the Internet in a really long time.
+I’ve been using it for Aven, particularly when it comes to estimating how long it would take the army to move.
+Not only does it calculate times and routes, it can estimate prices, adjust for seasonal variants, give you the shortest versus the cheapest versus the fastest, and (this is so cool) the little thing at the bottom shows when you’ll hit which intermediate landmarks, how long you’re at sea versus on land, etc.

-I've decided to start this blog to showcase some of the work that goes into my writing.
-I'll be posting research, news articles and op-eds that interest me, Nano updates in the appropriate seasons, internet-generated silliness, random musings, and even the occasional snippet of what I'm working on.
-First order of business will be to … Continue reading Welcome!
+I’ve decided to start this blog to showcase some of the work that goes into my writing.
+I’ll be posting research, news articles and op-eds that interest me, Nano updates in the appropriate seasons, internet-generated silliness, random musings, and even the occasional snippet of what I’m working on.
+First order of business will be to get pages up on my bio, my past academic publications, and my current projects-in-progress.
+Cheers!